 For some of us the choice is very clear, we’re either non-stick or uncoated bakeware fans and this is the flag we will fly.
-For many the move to non-stick has been heralded by old tins having tarnished and not lasted the distance, or for others a light non-stick coating has warped or flaked, so it’s time to invest in something decent that will stand the test of time.
-But have you ever considered the difference the bakeware’s finish has on your resulting baked goods?
+For many the move to non-stick has been the brought about by the need to replace old tins which have tarnished and not lasted the distance or non-stick coatings having failed.
+If you think it's time to invest in something that will last the distance, here's our primer on what you should consider before you make your purchase.

 Non-stick pans are the go-to for most domestic kitchens, a heavy-duty non-stick has just a few requirements to keep it in good shape (don’t cut in them or scour being the main ones) and you have a relatively easy to care for pan that will hold its shape well and give you the perfect dark crust on loaves, muffins, cookies and more.
 Now for some of us the convenience of non-stick is worth the darker crust, in fact our resident cake decorating talent Lex has happily joined the non-stick loving club.